Kiyro/SLMC-Kill-Tracking-System-FOSS/README.md

 neat bro, me too. let's kiss.

-consider this garbage a public dumping ground because I'm going to upload anything properly licensed that i can get my hands on. im looking for models, scripts, textures, info, anything and everything that could possibly be relevant to the SLMC, by whatever definition users find suitable.
+consider this garbage a public dumping ground because I'm going to upload anything properly licensed that i can get my hands on. im looking for models, scripts, textures, info, anything and everything that could possibly be relevant to the SLMC, by whatever definition users find suitable. let's roll the dice together and see what happens because no matter what at the end of this at least there will have been some positive change.